keell0renz/shortlink/README.md

 ## Fuctionality

+### Note: File "Bop" in the project is a mock contribution of my friend `https://github.com/lavryniukk`

 * Access original links by direct access or using an API.
 * API Keys for Authentication and Authorization
 * Ability to manage links (Add, Delete, Change).